 The data the Platform collects from browsers and devices may also be referred to as “HTTP header data”.
 Data contained in the HTTP header, (such as IP Address) is required in order to deliver an ad to a device or browser.

-The Converge-Digital Platform does not allow any data to be passed that has the potential to identify a natural person, such as name, address, phone number, or email address.
-Converge-Digital does not under allow data that directly identifies an individual in this way to be collected through or used on the Platform.
-We contractually prohibit our clients from passing data of this nature in connection with their use of our Platform.
+The Converge platform does NOT allow any data to be passed that has the potential to identify a natural person, such as name, address, phone number, or email address.
+We also contractually prohibit our clients from passing data of this nature in connection with their use of our Platform.

 This type of personal data that we collect, represented by unique identifiers, is referred to in the GDPR as “pseudonymized data”.
-The GDPR explicitly recognizes “pseudonymization” as good practice in protecting the interests of individuals, precisely because this practice makes it difficult, and nigh on impossible, to recognize who users are “in the real world”.
+The GDPR explicitly recognizes “pseudonymization” as good practice in protecting the interests of individuals, precisely because this practice obscures users who are “in the real world”.

-We have reached the conclusion that we are a joint controller in relation to this data because we need to honour frequency caps for our Advertisers.
-We believe that, pursuant to the text of the GDPR and the existing EU guidance, this makes us a controller of the data with respect to that purpose.
+Converge defines itself as a joint controller in relation to this data because we need to honour these frequency caps on behalf of our Advertiser clients.
+Pursuant to the text of the GDPR and the existing EU guidance, this makes us a controller of the data with respect to that purpose.

 In order to collect, use, store, pass on, etc. (known as “process”) personal data, a data controller must have a legal right (known as a “legal basis”) to use the data.